awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains-prerequisites.md

-# Getting Certificates Ready in AWS Certificate Manager<a name="how-to-custom-domains-prerequisites"></a>
+# Getting certificates ready in AWS Certificate Manager<a name="how-to-custom-domains-prerequisites"></a>

 Before setting up a custom domain name for an API, you must have an SSL/TLS certificate ready in AWS Certificate Manager\.
 The following steps describe how to get this done\.
 For more information, see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)\.

 **Note**
 To use an ACM certificate with an API Gateway edge\-optimized custom domain name, you must request or import the certificate in the US East \(N\.
 Virginia\) \(`us-east-1`\) Region\.
 For an API Gateway Regional custom domain name, you must request or import the certificate in the same Region as your API\.
+The certificate must be signed by a publicly trusted Certificate Authority and cover the custom domain name\.

 First, register your internet domain, for example, `example.com`\.
 You can use either [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/) or a third\-party accredited domain registrar\.
 For a list of such registrars, see [Accredited Registrar Directory](http://www.internic.net/regist.html) at the ICANN website\.